f5devcentral/f5-agility-labs-Next/docs/class1/module8/lab1.rst

     .. warning:: Verify that you only paste a single line into the text box.
 A newline character will cause a format error.
 Only a single SSH key can be entered

 #.
-Click on "Start Debug Session"
+Click on **Start Debug Session**

     .. warning:: Only a single Debug Session can run on an instance at a time.

 #.
-You should see a Prompt to SSH
+You should see a Prompt to SSH.
+We will be using the Putty SSH client to connect later in this lab from the Windows host in the lab environment.

-    *You should see the following* We will be using the Putty SSH client to connect later in this lab from the Windows host in the lab environment.
+    *You should see the following*

     .. code-block::